Discover Jesus \ Events \Jesus Discusses the Purpose of Affliction

 • Summary

 The Apostle Nathaniel met privately with Jesus and asked why God allows so many of his children to suffer on earth.
-Jesus told him one reason was an administrative rebellion, sometimes referred to as the “war in heaven.”
-He also said that people can choose unwisely and bring yet more suffering on themselves and others.
+Jesus told him one reason was an administrative rebellion, sometimes referred to as the "war in heaven."
+He also said that people can choose unwisely and bring suffering to themselves and others.

 Jesus taught that God should not be blamed for the consequences of natural occurrences, such as disease, floods, and earthquakes.
 God does not purposely afflict his children or send arbitrary punishments, but rather suffering often results from the inherent imperfections of the world and the consequences of human choices.
 Instead of blaming God for afflictions, mortals should work towards improving their earthly condition while seeking to understand spiritual truths, recognizing that not all hardships stem from divine intervention.
 He also recited several scriptures that, when read carefully, answer many of the questions about affliction.